archival-IIIF/image-server-core/readme.md

 # image-server-core

-Core functions to build a iiif image server
+Core functions to build an iiif image server